 A joint post with the City Council and Department of Health which contributes to the Council's strategic and service management.
 As the posts remuneration and other terms are determined by its employer, the Department of Health details are not contained within this pay policy statement.
-As a joint appointment the City Council contributes towards 50% of the remuneration of this post.

-The Strategic Directors exercise their responsibilities through 17 Heads of Service, each of whom is responsible and accountable for all aspects of managing one of the following services:
+The Strategic Directors exercise their responsibilities through 13 Heads of Service, each of whom is responsible and accountable for all aspects of managing one of the following services:

 - Information Services

 - Childrens Social Care and Safeguarding

-- Transforming Education
+- Education & Strategic Commissioning

-- Human Resources

-- Cultural Services
+- City Development & Cultural Services

-- Planning Services

-- Local Authority Housing
+- Local Authority Housing & Property Management

 - Adult Social Care

-- Community Housing and Regeneration
+- Corporate Assets, Business and Standards

-- Transport and Street Management
+- Transport and Environment

-- Asset Management Service

 - Democratic and Customer Services

-- Community Safety and Health Improvement
+- Community Safety, Health Improvement & Development & Licensing

-- Audit and Performance Improvement
+- HR, Legal and Performance

-- Legal, Licensing and Registrars
+- Financial Services

 - Revenues and Benefits

-Chief Financial Officer (Section 151 Officer)
+• Chief Financial Officer (Section 151 Officer)